 printType :: Type -> String printType (TCons n ts) = unwords $ n : fmap (printTypeIf plural) ts printType (TList t) = concat [ "[" , printType t , "]" ] printType (TTuple ts) = par . concat $ intersperse ", " $ fmap printType ts printType (TFun t1 t2) = unwords [ printTypeIf isFun t1 , "->" , printType t2 ] |

-Finally, the required function writeType :: Typed a => a -> IO ()
+Finally, the required function writeType :: Typed a => a -> IO () can be written now immediately.

 writeType :: Typed a => a -> IO () writeType = putStrLn . printType . typeOf |